 Why is my molly fish so fat? is my molly pregnant or bloated?
 It can be difficult to tell whether your molly fish is fat or pregnant, as the two conditions can share similar symptoms.
 To determine for sure, you’ll need to pay close attention to the shape and size of your fish’s abdomen.

-A female fish full of eggs will have a noticeably distended molly fish swollen belly; the abdomen should appear swollen with a pear-like shape.
+A female fish full of eggs will have a noticeably distended bloated fish belly; the abdomen should appear swollen with a pear-like shape.
 If there are no signs of eggs in her body, she may carry excess fat instead.

 To identify this, look closely at her body, examine any changes in her pattern or coloration, and check for bloating around her abdominal area.